1981hli/GR.m/Setup.md

-# Setup the Mathematica + xAct system in remote server
+# Setup the Mathematica + xAct environment in remote server

 ### Install Mathematica